MMIV-ML/ELMED219-2022/project/assets/README.md

-Projets submitted in the 2021 version of the course
+Projects submitted in the 2021 version of the course